Bitumen: Recycling

 Bitumen is a commonly recycled material in the construction industry.
 The two most common recycled materials that contain bitumen are reclaimed asphalt pavement (RAP) and reclaimed asphalt shingles (RAS).
 RAP is recycled at a greater rate than any other material in the United States, and typically contains approximately 5–6% bitumen binder.
 Asphalt shingles typically contain 20–40% bitumen binder.

 Bitumen naturally becomes stiffer over time due to oxidation, evaporation, exudation, and physical hardening.
 For this reason, recycled asphalt is typically combined with virgin asphalt, softening agents, and/or rejuvenating additives to restore its physical and chemical properties.

-For information on the processing and performance of RAP and RAS, see Asphalt Concrete.

-For information on the different types of RAS and associated health and safety concerns, see Asphalt Shingles.

-For information on in-place recycling methods used to restore pavements and roadways, see Road Surface.

 Economics

 Although bitumen typically makes up only 4 to 5 percent (by weight) of the pavement mixture, as the pavement's binder, it is also the most expensive part of the cost of the road-paving material.

 During bitumen's early use in modern paving, oil refiners gave it away.
 However, bitumen is a highly traded commodity today.
 Its prices increased substantially in the early 21st Century.
 A U.S. government report states:

-"In 2002, asphalt sold for approximately $160 per ton.
-By the end of 2006, the cost had doubled to approximately $320 per ton, and then it almost doubled again in 2012 to approximately $610 per ton."

 The report indicates that an "average" 1-mile (1.6-kilometer)-long, four-lane highway would include "300 tons of asphalt," which, "in 2002 would have cost around $48,000.
 By 2006 this would have increased to $96,000 and by 2012 to $183,000... an increase of about $135,000 for every mile of highway in just 10 years."

+The Middle East is a significant exporter of bitumen, particularly to India and China.
+According to the Argus Bitumen Report (2024/07/12), India is the largest importer, driven by extensive infrastructure projects.
+The report projects a CAGR of 4.5% for India's bitumen imports over the next five years, while China's imports are expected to grow at a CAGR of 3.8%.
+The current export price to India is approximately $350 per metric ton, and for China, it is around $360 per metric ton.
+The Middle East's strategic advantage in crude oil production underpins its capacity to meet these demands.